tokio-rs/tokio/CONTRIBUTING.md

 Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
-This will increasethe likelihood of the PR getting merged.
+This will increase the likelihood of the PR getting merged.

 ### Tests